 - Be sure to save 2 tablespoons of your homemade yogurt to make your next batch.

 How to Sweeten Homemade Yogurt

-I have found homemade yogurt to be so much smoother and a bit sweeter than store bought yogurt.
-I find homemade yogurt to be perfect topped with fresh berries or homemade granola.
+I have found homemade yogurt to be so much smoother and a bit sweeter than store bought yogurt and simply enjoy it topped with fresh berries or homemade granola.